MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

     - The option to provide a custom help link for users.

 Azure Information Protection comes with a [default policy](configure-policy-default.md), which contains five main labels.
 These labels can be used with the full range of data that an organization typically creates and stores, from the lowest classification of personal data, to the highest classification of highly confidential data.

 You can use the default labels without changes, or you can customize them, or you can delete them, and you can create new labels.
+For more information, use the links in the next section to help you locate the relevant options and how to configure them.

 When you make any changes on an Azure Information Protection blade, click **Save** to save the changes, or click **Discard** to revert to the last saved settings.